KD5VMF/Arduino-Giga-R1-Wifi/README.md

 IoT Sensor Monitoring
 A project utilizing the WiFi capabilities of the Giga R1 to create a real-time sensor monitoring system.
 This project showcases:

-IoT Connectivity: Stream sensor data to a cloud service for real-time monitoring and logging.
-Interactive Display: The Giga Display is used to visualize sensor readings, providing a clean, intuitive interface.
-Alert System: The project includes features to send alerts via WiFi when sensor values exceed predefined thresholds.
-Real-Time Data Visualization
-This project focuses on visualizing real-time data on the Giga Display, demonstrating:

 Graphical Displays: Real-time data is plotted on the Giga Display, with smooth updates and visually appealing graphs.
 Multi-Core Optimization: Data processing is offloaded to one core, while another handles the rendering of visual elements.
 User Interaction: Interactive features allow users to manipulate data streams and see real-time changes on the display.